Content sharing — useful information

 The bandwidth for the presentation channel is adaptive and varies depending on the content being presented.
 Below are some examples that help illustrate this.

-• If presentation is high resolution and low fps, it probably doesn’t need more than 25% of the total bandwidth, and the remaining 75% of the bandwidth will be used to deliver good quality for the main video.
+• If presentation is high resolution and low fps, it probably doesn’t need more than 25% of the total bandwidth, and the remaining 75% of the bandwidth can be used to deliver good quality for the main video.

 • In CVI meetings and point-to-point calls you will most likely get a more even 50:50 split of the bandwidth between the video stream and content.